frux-c/frux-c/README.md

 ## My Projects

-Here are a few of the Python projects that I'm most proud of, however some might have been discontinued:
+Here are some highlights of my projects:

 - [Project 1](https://github.com/frux-c/ValorantBot): A completley external Valorant bot that queues for deathmatch to farm XP, has a user interface written using the PyQt5 library and integrates a match stat history.
 - [Project 2](https://github.com/frux-c/VendorBot): A discord bot fully written in python running on AWS, to vend files upon request, some use cases may include Q&A papers, templates, etc...